Become an entry-level commercial truck driver in just four weeks!

 - Placement into MTH 010, Math Skills; RD 080, Basic Reading; and WR 090, Writing Skills.

-- Must have a valid Oregon driver’s license with at least one year driving experience and a clean driving record for the last five years.
+- Must have a valid Oregon driver’s license with at least one year driving experience.

-- Must have no felony convictions in the last seven years (Hazmat requirement).
+- Must have no felony convictions in the last seven years, a Hazmat requirement.

 - Must pass a DOT physical and have a clean urinalysis (DOT pre-employment drug screen).